 You can also include some fun national holidays as well as major holidays in your marketing calendar.
 There are many days when you can catch the attention of your audience in a fun way.

-Now that you know what to include in your marketing calendar.
+Now that you know what to include in your marketing calendar, the question is:

 How do you get started with all the information you collected in this chapter?